substratusai/kubeai/README.md

     "model": "text-embedding-ada-002"
   }'
 ```

-You should see a STAPI pod being created on the fly that
+You should see a model Pod being created on the fly that
 will serve the request.
-The beautiful thing about Lingo
-is that it holds  your request in the proxy while the
-stapi pod is being created, once it's ready to serve, Lingo
-send the request to the stapi pod.
-The end-user does not
-see any errors and gets the response to their request.

-Similarly, send a request to the mistral-7b-instruct model that
-was deployed.
+The first request will wait for this Pod to become ready.

+If you deployed the Mistral 7B LLM, try sending it a request as well.

 ```bash
 curl http://localhost:8080/v1/completions \
   -H "Content-Type: application/json" \
   -d '{"model": "mistral-7b-instruct-v0.1", "prompt": "<s>[INST]Who was the first president of the United States?[/INST]", "max_tokens": 40}'
 ```

-The first request to an LLM takes longer because
+The first request to an LLM takes longer because of the size of the model.
+Subsequent request should be much quicker.
-those models require a GPU and require additional time
-to download the model.

-What else would you like to see?
-[Join our Discord](https://discord.gg/JeXhcmjZVm) and ask directly.
+Checkout [substratus.ai](https://substratus.ai) to learn more about the managed hybrid-SaaS offering.
+Substratus allows you to run Lingo in your cloud account, while benefiting from extensive cluster performance addons that can dramatically reduce startup times and boost throughput.

 ## Creators

+Let us know about features you are interested in seeing or reach out with questions.
+[Visit our Discord channel](https://discord.gg/JeXhcmjZVm) to join the discussion!

-Reach out if you want to connect!
+Or just reach out on LinkedIn if you want to connect:

 * [Nick Stogner](https://www.linkedin.com/in/nstogner/)
 * [Sam Stoelinga](https://www.linkedin.com/in/samstoelinga/)